How Far Back Does USCIS Background Check Go?

 When it comes to using background checks to screen for issues of national security, positions involving security clearance will take this information to the next level.

-For jobs requiring security clearance background check process can take months to complete and the background check investigator will likely want as much address history as the individual can come up with.
+For jobs requiring security clearance background screening process can take months to complete and the background check investigator will likely want as much address history as the individual can come up with.

 For some clearances, the data will be collected in person by the agency performing the check, such as those involving higher levels.
 (Check a security clearance levels chart to learn more.)